-- 13 The length of the pre-mating exposure period must be ten weeks to cover the full spermatogenesis and folliculogenesis before the mating, allowing meaningful assessment of the effects on fertility. - 14 You proposed ten weeks pre-mating exposure duration for the parental (P0) animals.
-ECHA disagrees with your proposal. - 15 A minimum of 2-week pre-mating exposure duration for P0 animals is sufficient because the full spectrum of parameters on sexual function and fertility will be covered in the F1 animals (Guidance on IRs & CSA, Appendix R.7.6-3).
-This is because Cohort 1B is extended by mating the Cohort 1B animals to produce the F2 generation (see section 2.2.5. below).
+- 21 The length of the pre-mating exposure period must be ten weeks to cover the full spermatogenesis and folliculogenesis before the mating, allowing meaningful assessment of the effects on fertility. - 22 You did not specify the pre-mating exposure duration. - A minimum of 2-week pre-mating exposure duration for P0 animals is required because the full spectrum of parameters on sexual function and fertility will be covered in the F1 animals (Guidance on IRs & CSA, Appendix R.7.6-3).